jmagar/dash/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License
+## 📄 License

-MIT License - see LICENSE for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- OpenAI for GPT integration
+- Material-UI for components
+- The Node.js community